Ikebana and me

 I've been studying Ikebana since 2014 in both Canberra and Sydney as well as having had the great privilege of having some lessons at Sogetsu Headquarters in Tokyo, Japan.

 My professional background and original university degree was in Graphic Design and I worked in that industry for over a decade, still occasionally doing some projects here and there.
-I presently hold five certificates in the practice of Ikebana and have attended a number of formal workshops as well as having participated in exhibitions in both Canberra (Canberra Nara Candle Festival in both 2015 and 2016) and Sydney (Sydney botanic gardens 2017).
+I presently hold six certificates in the practice of Ikebana and have attended a number of formal workshops as well as having participated in exhibitions in both Canberra (Canberra Nara Candle Festival in both 2015 and 2016) and Sydney (Sydney botanic gardens 2017, 2018 & 2019).
 At the 2016 Canberra Nara Candle festival I led 2 workshops of 10 people in which they were able to create a basic traditional arrangement.

-Through continued study I have recently qualified as an Officially Accredited Sogetsu Ikebana Teacher at the beginning of 2019, and am now able to start guiding students through the official text book recognised by Sogetsu School.
-I will continue to give informal instruction in Ikebana as well that is suitable to provide students with basic skills and ideas about ikebana (but does not contribute to certification).
-This will give students a sound base for them to then go on to formal studies if they wish.
+Through continued study I have qualified as an Officially Accredited Sogetsu Ikebana Teacher at the beginning of 2019, and am now teaching students the curriculum of the official text book provided by Sogetsu School.
+I can still offer informal instruction in Ikebana on request, (though informal study does not contribute to certification).

 My hope is to help you start an ikebana journey that will bring you great joy and excitement for years to come.
-By offering a range of study choices to suit each student you can pace your learning in a way and mode that suits you.
+By offering study tailored to each student you can pace your learning in a way and mode that suits you.
 After studying with Hanakuma Ikebana you will have a sound appreciation and understanding of what ikebana is and some foundation skills and knowledge that will enable you to make ikebana arrangements that you can enjoy at home or even in your workplace!